elliotwillner/gold_price_prediction/README.md

 Elliot Willner

-This project aims to predict gold prices using machine learning techniques, specifically the Random Forest Regressor.
+This project aims to predict gold prices using machine learning techniques, specifically the Random Forest Regressor, based on other assets' price data.
 The model achieves an R² error score of 0.99007 and an MSE of 5.44169, indicating a high level of accuracy in predicting gold prices.

 ## Introduction